metaborg/documentation/source/langdev/manual/ci.md

 ## Jenkins configuration

-Create the a file `Jenkinsfile` in the root of the repository containing (be sure to update the update site path, and to change the slack integration channel or comment out the slack integration):
+Create the file `Jenkinsfile` in the root of the repository containing (be sure to update the update site path, and to change the slack integration channel or comment out the slack integration):

 ```groovy
 properties([